Obi2000/Govee-H6199-Reverse-Engineering/README.md

 # Govee-H6199-Reverse-Engineering
 My attempt at reverse engineering the Govee Immersion H6199 RGB lighting strips BLE commands.
+A huge thanks to BeauJBurroughs who provided most of the original information.
 ------
 # A Message to Govee